CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 **Default**:

-|   If you do not specify the ``-n`` option, the CFSAN SNP Pipeline will set it to 8 threads
+| If you do not specify the -n option, the CFSAN SNP Pipeline will automatically set the number
-|   automatically by default.
-If you set the number of smalt threads, you
-|   should consider also setting the number of RealignerTargetCreator threads because a
-|   fixed set of CPU resources will be allocated for all the map_reads processes.
+| of threads using the values :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
 | To disable smalt multithreading, specify "-n 1".
+|
 | If SmaltAlign_ExtraParams is not set to any value, the ``-O`` option is enabled by default.
 | Any value, even a single space, will suppress this default option.
 |

 **Parameter Notes**:

+``-n threads``
-| ``-n`` : number of parallel alignment threads
+  Number of parallel alignment threads.
+Setting this option is not recommended.
+  The recommended way to control threads per process is by setting :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
+``-O``
-| ``-O`` : generate output records in the same order as the reads in the input file
+  Generate output records in the same order as the reads in the input file.
+``-i size``
-| ``-i`` : maximum insert size for paired-end reads
+  Maximum insert size for paired-end reads.
+``-r seed``
-| ``-r`` : random number seed, if seed < 0 reads with multiple best mappings are reported as 'not mapped'
+  Random number seed, if seed < 0 reads with multiple best mappings are reported as 'not mapped'.
+``-y fraction``
-| ``-y`` : filters output alignments by a threshold in the number of exactly matching nucleotides
+  Filters output alignments by a threshold in the number of exactly matching nucleotides
-|

 **Example**::